 The EYFS follows the whole-school procedures for safeguarding, paediatric first aid training and welfare arrangements.
-The EYFS Lead, EYFS teachers and Nursery Lead are qualified Level 3 in safeguarding.
+The Head of Early Years, Reception teachers, Nursery and Deputy Nursery Lead and Nursery SENDCO are qualified Level 3 in safeguarding.
 All other staff who work in the setting are trained Level 2 in safeguarding.
-All EYFS have access to the 'My Concern' safeguard online recording system.
+All EYFS staff have access to the 'My Concern' safeguard online recording system.
 The EYFS have protocols for drop offs and pick-ups ensuring all children are safely delivered to their parent/carer at the end of sessions or the day.
 Please see our Late Collection and Non-Collection of Children procedure, Missing Child procedure, Mobile Phone policy and Visitor policy and procedure.